You are in charge of your art career.

 It’s deeply satisfying for artists and entrepreneurs to challenge themselves to learn a new technique, technology, or medium.
 If you’re bored or stuck, the siren call of a challenge might be a temptation too great to overlook.

 Will this project force me to learn something new that I could incorporate into my work in the future?

 Will I be taken away from my best work in order to learn something that I may never use again?
 The learning curve will add extra time to your already-full schedule.

-The people involved in a project can make it all worthwhile, or they could make it the biggest drag of your life thus far.
+The people involved in a project can make it all worthwhile, or they could make it a nightmare.

 Do I like the people I’d be working with?